TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 2/Esther 2.4.md

 ---

-and let the maiden that pleaseth the king be queen instead of Vashti.
-And the thing pleased the king; and he did so.
+and let the maiden who pleases the king be queen instead of Vashti."
+The thing pleased the king, and he did so.